dl8bh/cqrweblog/README.txt

 Here you can log new qsos.
 Your browser should start in Callsign field, press TAB to skip to RST_S/RST_R/Name/Comment Press enter to log QSO.
 If frequency is set, it keeps its value as long as you dont change.

--Time
+-DXCluster:
+	-can be activated on per log basis in config.php -spot-count can be configured in config.php (max 200 spots) -just click on spot to insert call/frequency to log input fields -if a band is selected, spots are filtered on this band -Time
 	-format: hh:mm or hhmm
 	-optional, ifempty: actual time in UTC